peterdhansen/dnd-age-of-dragons/Chapter 6.md

 - 312

 ### Preparation Day
-Osym - Works on analyzing Wizard Spell book from Candlekeep
+Osim - Works on analyzing Wizard Spell book from Candlekeep
 	- Pay 50 GP - Dispel "magic lock"
 	- Spell book acts like "Bag of Holding" - only can ask for spells.
 	- Even accessing the spell causes some abjurative effect.
 Need to know the color.